-The primary objective of the group and Company's capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.
-The group and Company manage its capital structure and make adjustments to it in light of changes in economic conditions.
-To maintain or adjust the capital structure, the group and Company may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
-No changes were made in the objectives, policies or processes during the years ended 30 June 2023 and 30 June 2022.
-The group and Company had no debt during the years under review, other than the bank overdraft.
+The primary objective of the Company and group capital management is to ensure that it maintains a strong credit rating and healthy capital ratios in order to support its business and maximise shareholder value.
+The Company and group manage its capital structure and make adjustments to it in light of changes in economic conditions.
+To maintain or adjust the capital structure, the Company and group may adjust the dividend payment to shareholders, return capital to shareholders or issue new shares.
+No changes were made in the objectives, policies or processes during the years ended 30 June 2024 and 30 June 2023.
+The Company and group had no debt during the years under review, other than the bank overdraft.

-The group and Company's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the group and Company's financial performance.
+The Company and group's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the Company and group's financial performance.
 Risk management is carried out by local management under policies approved by the Board of Directors.